“Unstable blood sugars are a modern day phenomenon.”

 Carbs require a lot of insulin to deal with the glucose in the blood.
 Protein can also trigger a slight insulin response, while fats may only require a very small amount.
 If our body is producing too much insulin we find ourselves lacking in energy.

-If you eat food that your body can’t ‘find a home for’ in your cells or glycogen stores, it will be stored as body fat.
+If you eat food that your body can’t use or ‘find a home for’ in your cells or glycogen stores, it will be stored as body fat.
 Essentially when the body can’t find a home for it, this requires more insulin to be released.
 The more insulin your body needs to produce, the more body fat you will store.

 “The more insulin your body needs to produce, the more body fat you will store.”